Our School Vision

 - Compassion – We encourage our children to be aware and sensitive to the needs of others.
 They are encouraged to support and help each other, listen to and respect the problems and concerns of other children.
 Our children are very caring and enjoy helping both their peers and members of staff.

 - Independence - Children at Lubbins Park Primary Academy are given the opportunity to develop independence and responsibility in their roles across the school and the local community.
-Our Play Leaders, School Councillors, House Captains and the Head Boy and Head Girl enable the development of these skills and of those around them.
+Our Play Leaders, School Councillors, House Captains and the Head Boy and Head Girl enable the development of these skills and those of the children around them.
 The children are also taught how to be independent in their learning with the use of established routines in classrooms

 We believe that the partnership between teachers and parents is critical to successful outcomes for our children.
 We appreciate and respect differences of ability and culture and we are committed to providing the appropriate support for integrating children with special needs.